 English Staffordshire pottery figurine of a woman in a long floral dress sat on a large high backed carved wooden arm chair with a young girl child, also in long flowing robes, reading a book that is resting upon the woman's knee.
 It dates to the mid 19th century circa 1850 to 1860.

-The large size of the book leads us to think that it may be the bible and it may possiby be based upon St. Anne and the Virgin Mary.
+The large size of the book leads us to think that it may be the bible and it may possibly be based upon St. Anne and the Virgin Mary.
 There is an earlier Enoch Wood version of this figure titled St Anne and this figure is very similar in design.
 It could also possibly based upon the medieval carved wooden altar figures such as the the ones in the Victoria and Albert museum collection number A.79-1925 and CIRC.77-1925 and 411-1905

-The figurine is in excellent antique condition with a firing tear to the body of the child and left hand on the book.
+The figurine is in very good antique condition with a firing tear to the body of the child and left hand on the book.
 There is a small chip and short associated crack to the foot rim at the back some glaze crazing and very minor wear or losses to the enamel, no restoration. - see images.

-This is a great item for display and highly decorative and attractive example of religious or biblical or maternal Victorian Staffordshire pottery.
+This is a great item for display and highly decorative and attractive example of religious or biblical or maternal figural Victorian Staffordshire pottery.

 Height 8 inches ( 20,3 cm)

 Width 5 1/8 inches (13 cm)